-STUDENT ACTIVITY 1: ROUTE B
+STUDENT ACTIVITY 1: AUTO CITY ROUTE A

-Using the micro:bit block editor (https://makecode.microbit.org/), copy and complete the code below to navigate a Siemens Robo Buggy along Route B, as laid out on the Auto City map (on page 2).
+Use the micro:bit block editor (https://makecode.microbit.org/), to copy and rearrange the code below to navigate a Siemens Robo Buggy along Route A, as laid out on the Auto City map (on page 2).

 If you have your own buggy, test the code on your print out of the Auto City map.
 You will have to adjust the speed of the motors for your own buggy.
+Please refer to the map image on page 2 if you do not have your own buggies.